Blendify/blender-manual/blender_docs/manual/about/contribute/patch_commit.rst

 ==============

-The first few times you make changes to the manual, you will need to submit them as patches for the section owner to review.
+The first few times you make changes to the manual, you will need to submit them as patches for an administrator to review.
 This is just to make sure that we maintain a quality user manual, and that you do not accidentally break anything vital before you get used to the system.